These are my personal book notes of Relentless by the author Tim S. Grover.

 Anyone can measure weight, height, physical strength, speed… but you can’t measure commitment, persistence, or the instinctive power of the muscle in your chest, your heart.

 That’s where your true works begins: understanding what you want to achieve and knowing what you’re willing to endure to get it.

 Challenge yourself to be uncomfortable, push past the apathy and laziness and fear.

 I’m telling you to crave the result so intensely that the work is irrelevant.

 Bottom line if you want success of any kind: you have to be comfortable being uncomfortable.

 When your body is screaming and depleted and telling you, “No way, asshole,” you work harder and tell yourself, “Do it.
 Now.”

 Few people know what they’re truly able to accomplish, and even fewer want to find out.

 You can work out at home, but if whatever you’re doing makes you feel “comfort,” something is very wrong.

 But how comfortable can it be to drag around all that extra weight and all the physical problems that go along with it?

-Explain to me: If you can choose between being uncomfortable because you’re overweight and sick, or uncomfortable because you’re sweating at the gym three times a week, why do so many people choose the discomfort that leads to complete physical failure?
+If you can choose between being uncomfortable because you’re overweight and sick, or uncomfortable because you’re sweating at the gym three times a week, why do so many people choose the discomfort that leads to complete physical failure?

 I know it’s not easy, but you can’t stay in your comfort zone and expect results.
-Challenge yourself.
-Don’t be afraid to be uncomfortable.

 It’s ultimately your mental focus and concentration, your ability to control your environment and the heartbeats of others, that determines whether you succeed or fail.

 Thank you for reading and stay awesome,

-Your Online Business Dude
+Tim for Online Business Dude